JoaoFonseca197/IK/README.md

 error margin.
 Create 2 `Vector3` variables, to be used later.
 Now, do a for loop that iterates through all the transform joints.
-Inside the loop calculate the vector that goes from the current joint to the end factor (`u1`), calculate another vector that goes from the current joint to the target(`u2`) and perform an rotation with an angle calculated from the vectors `u1`, `u2`.
+Inside the loop calculate the vector that goes from the current joint to the end factor (`u1`), calculate another vector that goes from the current joint to the target(`u2`) and perform a rotation with an angle calculated from the vectors `u1`, `u2`.

 The code should look like this: